gekomad/scala-chess-perft/README.md

 ## FP and Chess Programming

-In chess engine programming the efficiency is critical, millions of moves are calculate in one second so I have had sacrifice the FP purity :(
+In chess engine programming the efficiency is critical, millions of moves are calculate in one second so it is necessary to sacrifice the FP purity :(

 ## License